Q: What do you call an acid with an attitude?

 Since the course is so varied, the problem sets are your best tool for checking your understanding.
 They cover the types of questions that will appear on assessments, so make sure you can answer everything.
 Since every course concept will be assessed at some point, it’s best to ask for clarification if you get stuck.

-• You will learn how material selection works.
-This is a skill you can apply to future design projects in Praxis II and beyond first year.
-This is also content that could be very relevant to design team projects.
+- You will learn how material selection works.
+This is a skill you can apply in Praxis II and III, design teams, projects beyond first year, and more.